Vicodin: What Are Common Side Effects of Vicodin Use?

-Is It Time To Stop Taking Vicodin?
+It’s Time To Stop Taking Vicodin

-Hopefully, it is evident to our readers that Vicodin is not only an issue for addicts and recreational consumers.
+Hopefully, it is evident to our readers that Vicodin is not only an issue for addicts and abusers.
 In a way, it is easier to recognize addiction than subtle, long-term damage that builds up over time.
 Patients that benefit from Vicodin’s pain relief treatment are too often tempted to continue taking it “only for a few more days.”
 This usually happens when they don’t see any side effects yet, and they believe they are safe from dependence and addiction.
 These people often forget about physical damage.
 They can be surprised one day when they seemingly suddenly suffer from respiratory problems and liver damage.
 But these conditions do not suddenly appear; they develop over a long time period.

 Withdrawal and Detox from Vicodin